keepgoing1995/covid-policy-tracker/documentation/interpretation_guide.md

 ### C4- Restrictions on gatherings

+#### General interpretation guidance

 - When there are variations in numbers for gatherings (e.g. gatherings are banned for more than 5 people with the exceptions of funerals/weddings/outdoor gatherings where it is 30 people) we report the stricter (in this case 5 people indoor) policy while including the less strict outdoor/wedding/funeral gathering limit in the notes.
 - A ban on any gatherings outside of the house would be a 4, as most households are reasonably assumed to be of 10 or less people.
 - If there are restrictions in gatherings based on the capacity of indoor spaces (e.g. up to 30% of the capacity), but there is no mention of any clear cut-off point, we record as 0 adding a note explaining the restriction.
 If the indoor place is also a workplace (eg restaurant) we would include the note under C2 as well.

 ### C5- Public Transportation

+#### Differentiated policy guidance

+- Here we only record a differentiated policy if passengers are required to provide proof of vaccination to enter, not staff.
+- If staff are required to be vaccinated we record this as a requirement to be vaccinated due to occupation in V4.

+#### General interpretation guidance

 - *Some examples that could indicate a 0 (no policy):*
     - Public transport is open but with social distancing requirements.